SimbaBlock/slppp/slppp-blockdrive.md

 ### Create - Create Blockdrive Transaction Outputs

-This is the first transaction which defines the properties, metadata and blockdrive self.
+This transaction defines the properties, metadata and blockdrive self.
 ```
 The blockdrive is identified by sha256 the create blockdrive transaction outputscript which is referred as `drive_id`.
 ```